-This website is designed to be an information portal on BVD, providing relevant technical documents to aid BVD control and elimination.
-Please note that the BVDFree Scheme is not in a position to advise farmers on their specific BVD control plans.
-These should be discussed with a vet.
+The website is designed to be an information portal on BVD, providing relevant technical documents to aid BVD control and elimination.
+Please note that the BVDFree Scheme is not able to advise farmers on their specific BVD control plans.
+These should be discussed with your vet.

 We’ve created a simple 5 step process that you need to complete to achieve BVD Free status.

 In late 2020, the Ruminant Health and Welfare Group (RHWG) developed a “grassroots” survey to identify the disease, health and welfare priorities of professionals in